elucian/bee/syntax/structure.md

 **note:**
 * private members are visible in current component and do not require _scoping_ notation;
 * public members are visible from external components using _scoping_ notation;
+* public members can be renamed in global scope using "alias" statement;
+* public members that have alias can still be called using the original identifiers;

 ## Comments